Blog

 Organisations must also implement stringent access controls, monitor for unauthorised access or data breaches, and regularly audit their systems to identify and address potential vulnerabilities.

-Benefits and risks of cloud-based healthcare systems
+What are the benefits and risks of cloud-based healthcare systems?

 When it comes to leveraging the cloud for healthcare organisations, it’s essential to consider both the benefits and the risks associated with this technology.